Chart Color Schemes

 Newport displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Newport, as per the latest Census evaluation, 63.4% of dwellings were houses while 36.6% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
-This contrasts with Melbourne metropolitan area's dwelling structure which comprised 68.7% houses and 31.3% other dwellings.
-Home ownership in Newport stood at 27.8%, with the remaining dwellings either mortgaged (41.4%) or rented (30.8%).
-The median monthly mortgage repayment in Newport was $2,500, higher than Melbourne metro's average of $2,167.
-Weekly rent median was recorded at $460 compared to Melbourne metro's $386.
-Nationally, Newport's median monthly mortgage repayments were significantly higher at $2,500 against the Australian average of $1,863, while weekly rents were substantially above the national figure of $375.
+Newport's dwelling structure, as per the latest Census, consisted of 63.4% houses and 36.6% other dwellings.
+In comparison, Melbourne metro had 68.7% houses and 31.3% other dwellings.
+Home ownership in Newport was at 27.8%, with mortgaged dwellings at 41.4% and rented ones at 30.8%.
+The median monthly mortgage repayment in Newport was $2,500, exceeding Melbourne metro's average of $2,167.
+The median weekly rent in Newport was $460, higher than Melbourne metro's $386.
+Nationally, Newport's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing